casics/nostril/README.md

 Usage
 -----

-The basic usage is very simple.  _Nostril_ is a Python module provides a single function, `is_nonsense()`, that takes a text string as an argument and returns a Boolean value as a result.
+The basic usage is very simple.  _Nostril_ is a Python module that (among other things) provides a function named `is_nonsense()`.
+This function takes a text string as an argument and returns a Boolean value as a result.
 Here is an example:

-    import nostril
+    from nostril import is_nonsense
     result = is_nonsense('yoursinglestringhere')

 The value of `result` will be a Boolean, with the value `True` if the input string is probably meaningless and `False` if it is probably not.
+(Note: the first time you import the module `nostril`, it will take extra time because Nostril loads a large data file during the import step.
+If you only execute the short two-line example above, it will seem that Nostril takes far too long to evaluate a string.
+This is misleading: one it's loaded, multiple calls to `is_nonsense()` are very fast.)

 It is possible to tune some of the parameters used by the classifier.
 The parameters are part of the mathematical function used internally by Nostril to compute a score for a given input string.
 To get a pointer to a new classifier function (a closure) with different values of the tunable parameters, call `generate_nonsense_detector` like so:

-    import nostril
+    from nostril import generate_nonsense_detector
     is_nonsense = generate_nonsense_detector(...)

-where `...` are parameters described in the help string.
+where `...` are parameters that are explained in the help string.
 The new function `is_nonsense()` obtained by calling the generator this way can be used exactly as the default version of `is_nonsense()`:

     result = is_nonsense('yoursinglestringhere')